-Recommendation: Develop real-time prescription monitoring programs in every province and territory, and to integrate the data used in each of these systems to generate opioid prescription data at the national level.
+Recommendation: To develop real-time prescription monitoring programs in every province and territory, and to integrate the data used in each of these systems to generate opioid prescription data at the national level.

 Establishing prescription monitoring programs (PMPs) in each province is an important opportunity for Canada to generate critical epidemiological data on the opioid crisis that can guide future policies to address this growing public health problem.
-The value of this potential data has been demonstrated in a number of previous studies - in the United States, PMPs in Maine provided epidemiological analyses that revealed that 83% of individuals obtained their medications from only one or two prescribers and pharmacies (45); while another analysis of Indiana's PMP demonstrated that rates of opioid abuse in a given county were associated with the number of prescriptions written in that county (46).
+The value of this potential data has been demonstrated in a number of previous studies.- In the United States, PMPs in Maine provided epidemiological analyses that revealed that 83% of individuals obtained their medications from only one or two prescribers and pharmacies (45), while another analysis of Indiana's PMP demonstrated that rates of opioid abuse in a given county were associated with the number of prescriptions written in that county (46).

 Integrating PMPs across provinces and territories is important to ensure that PMPs achieve maximal impact in reducing opioid-related harms.
-For example, one analysis of state-wide PMPs from 1999 to 2008 suggests that the significant variability in PMPs and lack of data-sharing between state-wide PMPs may explain their variable impact in reducing per-capita opioid prescriptions (47).
+For example, state-wide PMPs from 1999 to 2008 suggest that the significant variability in PMPs and lack of data-sharing between state-wide PMPs may explain their variable impact in reducing per-capita opioid prescriptions (47).
 Canada should learn from such findings in integrating all PMPs.
-Furthermore, standardizing PMPs and sharing data across Canadian provinces and territories would allow for more robust data collection, as it would include patients who fill prescriptions in different provinces and territories.
-This compilation of data at the national level would create better understanding and address the opioid crisis as a national issue.
+Furthermore, standardizing PMPs and sharing data across Canadian provinces and territories would allow for more robust data collection as it would include patients who fill prescriptions in different provinces and territories.
+This compilation of data at the national level would create better understanding and address the opioid crisis nationally.
 Further, using standardized metrics that are comparable across provinces would help to evaluate how each province is differentially influenced by national policies, which could also inform provincial measures to address specific needs.

 PMPs have also been shown to reduce problematic prescriptions and their subsequent harms.
-Specifically, PMPs that create real-time data that is accessible for physicians and pharmacists are invaluable tools to ensure the necessity and safety of prescriptions for patients.
-There remains scant and mixed evidence on the effectiveness of PMPs on prescriptions and opioid-related harms, with the current literature including wide variation of the specific features of PMPs and the data they collect, including the ease of access to information, the types of healthcare professionals accessing the PMP, and other policies surrounding the utilization of PMPs.
-Despite this, there are a number of studies that demonstrate that PMPs can reduce opioid-related mortality, treatment admissions, and opioid prescriptions (48).
-One nation-wide survey of 26,275 ambulatory care office visits across the US found that PMPs reduced the rate of prescribing schedule II opioids by more than 30% (49).
+Specifically, PMPs that create real-time data accessible to physicians and pharmacists are invaluable tools to ensure the necessity and safety of prescriptions for patients.
+Studies also demonstrate that PMPs can reduce opioid-related mortality, treatment admissions, and opioid prescriptions (48).
+Further, one nation-wide survey of 26,275 ambulatory care office visits across the US found that PMPs reduced the rate of prescribing schedule II opioids by more than 30% (49).
 Other analyses have shown that states with PMPs have lower rates of opioid abuse and opioid treatment admission (50, 51).

 Early evidence on the existing PMPs in Canada suggest that the benefits of such programs are likely to be recognized in the Canadian context as well.
-Two studies have demonstrated that inappropriate prescriptions in BC and Ontario decreased when PMPs were put into place (52, 53).
+Two studies have demonstrated that inappropriate prescriptions in British Columbia and Ontario decreased when PMPs were put into place (52, 53).
 Furthermore, such systems are likely to be well-received and utilized by physicians in Canada.
-In fact in a survey of 710 Canadian physicians, the single most important facilitator of following current opioid prescribing guidelines was identified as the ability to access information on previous opioid prescriptions gathered from a provincial PMP (54).
-Allowing regulatory bodies access to PMP information could also allow for a number of interventions to reduce inappropriate prescribing behaviour, including educational or warning letters to alert providers of problematic or duplicated prescriptions, as well as audit and feedback strategies to improve prescribing practices (55).
+In fact, in a survey of 710 Canadian physicians, the single most important facilitator of following current opioid prescribing guidelines was identified as the ability to access information on previous opioid prescriptions gathered from a provincial PMP (54).
+Allowing regulatory bodies access to PMP information would also allow for a number of interventions to reduce inappropriate prescribing behaviour, including educational or warning letters to alert providers of problematic or duplicated prescriptions, as well as audit and feedback strategies to improve prescribing practices (55).